ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 title: A basic introduction to einsum
 ---

 The `einsum` function is one of NumPy's jewels.
-It can deliver significant increases in speed and efficiency, but on the downside, it can take a little while understand the notation and sometimes a few attempts to apply it correctly to a problem.
+It can often outperform vanilla array functions in terms of speed and efficiency, thanks to its expressive power and smart loops.
+On the downside, it can take a little while understand the notation and sometimes a few attempts to apply it correctly to a tricky problem.

-There a fair few questions on sites like Stack Overflow that are asking what `einsum` does and how it works, so this post hopes to serve as a basic introduction to the function and what you need to know to begin using it.
+There are quite a few questions on sites like Stack Overflow which ask for the lowdown on what `einsum` does and how it works, so this post hopes to serve as a basic introduction to the function and what you need to know to begin using it.

 ## What `einsum` can do